zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 `ValueType` class defined in `powerbi-visuals-utils-testutils` package.
 And `createCategoricalDataViewBuilder` method requires `lodash` library.

-You need add thes packages to dependencies
+You need to add these packages to dependencies

 In `package.json` at `devDependencies` section
 ```json